 Durkan Family Politics

 Martin and Lorraine Durkan raised eight children -- David Grant, of Olympia; Jenny Durkan, Kathleen Durkan, Martin "Jamie" Durkan Jr., Ryan Durkan, Tim Durkan, and Megan Durkan, all of the Seattle area; and Matt Durkan, of Los Angeles.
 Several became prominent.
-Jenny was appointed United States Attorney for Western Washington in 2009.
+Jenny was appointed United States Attorney for Western Washington in 2009 and elected mayor of Seattle in 2017.
 Kathleen was an NBC News foreign correspondent before working for her father.
 Martin Jr. became a well-known lobbyist in Olympia.
 Matt worked as a grant writer for gay and lesbian issues.
 Tim was a special assistant for Seattle Mayor Greg Nickels (b.
 1955) and worked for the city on South Lake Union issues and as Fremont-based district coordinator in the city's Department of Neighborhoods under Mayor Mike McGinn (b.
 1959).
-Ryan became one of the area's leading land-use attorneys, working for the University of Washington and the state convention center.
+Ryan became one of the area's leading land-use attorneys, working for the University of Washington and the state convention center among other clients.